PEST CONTROL CHEMICALS 800-877-7290

 Blow flies are one of the more common fly species active during the warm months of summer.
 This article will explain why they come around, what they’re looking for and what you must do to reduce their number.

-One of the easiest way to see a blow fly is to look in the yard or street for a dead animal.
-Blow flies love carrion (dead animals) and will find anything dead within minutes of death.
+One of the easiest way to see a blow fly is to look in the yard or street for a dead animal or other organic, decaying matter.
+They’ll thrive in moist soil as material like pine straw, wood chips, moss or algae break down.

-Blow flies are naturally attracted to the gases decaying bodies release.
-Their sole purpose for being is to recycle carrion and once they find the body, blow flies will lay hundreds of eggs.
+Blow flies are naturally attracted to the gases decaying bodies and other decaying matter.
+Their sole purpose for being is to recycle carrion and plants and once they find a good food source, blow flies will lay hundreds of eggs.

-The larva stage of these flies (MAGGOTS) will feed on the carcass until there is nothing left.
-The process for the complete consumption of the dead body could take several cycles of the fly, but the larva will pupate and adults will just keep laying eggs until the food supply runs out.
+The larva stage of these flies (MAGGOTS) will feed on the carcass or dead plants until there is nothing left.
+The process for the complete consumption of the food can take several cycles of the fly, but the larva will pupate to adults quickly keeping the supply of maggots fresh and aggressive.

 In the home, they’ll fly from window to window trying to get out.